 Mary could hug herself and think, “This is wonderful.
 God has given me a highly spiritual man.
 How he has blessed me.
 We are in this together, this listening for God and obeying.
 What spiritual oneness we will have in our life together.”

-I’m delighted as I weigh up the things that spiritually and emotionally bind Mary and Joseph.
+I’m delighted as I weigh up the things that spiritually and emotionally bind Jesus’ parents.
 From their example, we discover a model for both spouses to walk in our marriages: humility, agency in decision-making and spirituality.
 There is marriage mutuality.

 This article about what we can learn from Jesus’ parents originally appeared here.